The main role of the governors is one of monitoring and evaluation to support the head and her staff.

 Ola Soetan – Parent Governor

 Ola is a husband, father of three and a writer.
-His children are in Y2, Y4 and Y6 at HTSS.
+Two of his children are former pupils at the school and one is a current pupil.
 He lives in Camden and has worked previously as a legal adviser and consultant in local government.

 _____________________________________________________________________________